Technological and industrial history of 20th-century Canada: Medicine

 The introduction of medical x-rays during this period dramatically improved medical diagnostics.
 Discovered by Roentgen in Germany in 1895, x-ray units were in operation at the Toronto and Montreal General Hospitals by the turn of the century.
 The sphygmomanometer or blood pressure meter, that familiar device employing a cuff placed around the patients arm, found its way into the office of most Canadian doctors in the early 20th century.
 The spread of bovine tuberculosis, a crippling childhood disease, was curbed through the introduction of pasteurized milk in Montreal and Toronto at the turn of the century.
 This practice was soon followed by the dairy industry across Canada.

-Bayer began marketing the wonder drug of the age, Aspirin, in 1899.
+Bayer began marketing the wonder drug of the age, aspirin, in 1899.
 It was an instant success and quickly became popular in Canada.
 Originally sold as a powder, the tablet was introduced in 1914.
-A very important step in the mass production of medical products was taken that same year when Dr. John Fitzgerald founded an institution that would be named the Connaught Laboratories in 1917, at the University of Toronto.
+A very important step in the mass production of medical products was taken that same year when John Fitzgerald founded an institution that would be named the Connaught Laboratories in 1917, at the University of Toronto.
 Initially the laboratories produced vaccines and antitoxins for smallpox, tetanus, diphtheria and rabies.
-In 1922 after the Nobel Prize winning work on Dr. Banting and Dr. Best the facility began to manufacture insulin.
+In 1922 after the Nobel Prize winning work on Banting and Best the facility began to manufacture insulin.

-In 1914 Dr. John Fitzgerald established laboratories in Toronto to produce vaccines for smallpox, rabies, diphtheria and tetanus.
+In 1914 John Fitzgerald established laboratories in Toronto to produce vaccines for smallpox, rabies, diphtheria and tetanus.
 The facility was named the Connaught laboratories in 1917 in honour of Prince Albert, the Duke of Connaught the recently retired Governor General.
 Beginning in 1922 the laboratories began to mass-produce the newly discovered hormone insulin.

 The chlorination of municipal drinking water, a technique known to kill bacteria and thus make the water safer for human consumption, was introduced in Toronto in 1910.
 It became widely used across Canada in the years that followed.